Anshul619/HLD-System-Designs/src/5_ProgrammingLanguages/1_GoLang/CodingHelper.md

 # Basic Guidelines
+- `In Go's philosophy, it is better to avoid unnecessary branches and indentation of code.
+It is also considered better to return as early as possible.`
 - Type is defined at the end of declaration.
 - Return variables ( multiple variables ) would be defined at the end.
 - Multiple variables can be defined by `,`.
 - Initialisation can be skipped with `:=`.
+  - Hence, practice to use `:=` mostly, instead of `var =`
+  - Nil can’t be initialised to the variable without explicit type.
+- Trailing comma is not needed while initializing struct.
 - Semicolon is not needed at the end.
-- Trailing comma is needed while initializing struct.
-- Go does not support inheritance, however, it does support composition.
-- `In Go's philosophy, it is better to avoid unnecessary branches and indentation of code.
-It is also considered better to return as early as possible.`
+- Brackets are not needed in `for or if` constructs.
 - Don't use Math functions since those work on float only.
-Hence typecasting would be needed.
+Hence, typecasting would be needed.
-- Nil can’t be initialised to the variable without explicit type
-- Comma is not needed b/w variables in the struct type
-- Practice to use `:=` mostly, instead of `var =`
+- [Slices ( created using make statement )](https://stackoverflow.com/questions/38731467/pass-array-by-reference-in-golang) are passed by reference in the function call, so no need to specify pointers.

 | Purpose                            | Function                |
 |------------------------------------|-------------------------|